The Do's and Don'ts for Employees Working Remotely

 We all are dealing with an unprecedented situation because of COVID19 today.
 Workers from all around the globe are working remotely and trying to adapt to the remote work culture.

-Remote working has its perks, and it gives you the flexibility to finish your tasks.
+Remote working has its perks and benefits, and it gives you the flexibility to finish your tasks.
 But to be more productive in this work culture, you must understand the dos and don'ts.

-And if you are new to this evolving paradigm, all you need is the right principles and guidelines to keep going.
+And if you are new to this evolving paradigm, all you need is the correct principles and guidelines to keep going.

 Your workstation is where you put all your energy when you work remotely.
-Make sure you prep for it.
+Please make sure you prep for your work from home setup.
 Arrange all the resources you need to build your workstation.
 Find a place that is comfortable and distraction-free.
-Since you are going to spend most of your time working, make sure you keep all the necessary equipment right near to your workstation.
+Since you will spend most of your time working, make sure you keep all the necessary equipment right near your workstation.

 Take breaks in between to rejuvenate yourself.
 Taking a break or relaxing helps your brain to retain information better and be more productive.
 It is the fuel that needs to be refilled from time to time to keep you get going.